niplav/site/general.md

 > So all hardware limitations on us boil down to speed and memory capacity.
-And both of those can be augmented to the level of any other entit y that is in the universe.
-Because if somebody builds a computer that can think faster than the brain, then we can use that very computer or t hat very technology to make our thinking go just as fast as that.
+And both of those can be augmented to the level of any other entity that is in the universe.
+Because if somebody builds a computer that can think faster than the brain, then we can use that very computer or that very technology to make our thinking go just as fast as that.
 So that's the hardware.
 […]
 So if we take the hardware, we know that __our brains are Turing-complete